 Now, more than ever, the world needs leaders who understand the true nature of the current environmental crisis.
-In response to this need the Stanford Inn Eco-Resort and Mendocino Eco-Education and Events, Inc., in concert with John Jeavons’ GROW BIOINTENSIVE® (and hosted at the Stanford Inn Eco-Resort) offer this groundbreaking Field School whose mission is to help de velop the next generation of environmental minds.
+In response to this need, Mendocino Eco-Education and Events, Inc. in concert with John Jeavons’ GROW BIOINTENSIVE® (and hosted at the Stanford Inn Eco-Resort) offer this groundbreaking Field School whose mission is to help develop the next generation of environmental minds.

 True sustainability extends far beyond electric vehicles and reusable water bottles, but begins with a deep understanding of soil, gardening/farming, food production and preparation, and most importantly, how we think.
 The Stanford Inn’s Field School encompasses all aspects of this model, equipping diverse students who will be leaders with a range of interests and future careers from around the world with practical, real-life tools and experiences, enabling them to serve as examples to fellow students, colleagues, and co-workers.

 The Stanford Inn Eco-Resort has been leading sustainable practices in inn keeping for nearly 40 years.
 Beginning in 2007, we partnered with John Jeavons’ GROW BIOINTENSIVE® to create an international training program in sustainable small scale farming and since 2012, the Stanford Inn has provided instruction in all that we do – including land-use, both landscaping and farming; building practices; nutrition; cooking; and our philosophy of sustainability.
 Our field school has had participants from a variety of institutions, including Yale University, Beloit College, UC Santa Barbara, and others.